-A biblical approach to Scripture that promotes and cultivates a life of faith is the way we overcome the effect our fallen nature has had on our reasoning abilities.
+Following a biblical approach to Scripture that promotes and cultivates a life of faith, we overcome the effect our fallen nature has had on our reasoning abilities.

 - We are to live by faith. - (2 Corinthians 5:7 NCV) We live by what we believe, not by what we can see.